amykapernick/modern_front_end_fundamentals/docs/modern-css/docs.md

 ## 2.1 Flexbox

-[Flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout), using the `display: flex` property allows laying out and re-ordering it’s children.
+[Flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout), using the `display: flex` property allows laying out and re-ordering it's children.
 This comes along with a bunch of [different properties](https://css-tricks.com/snippets/css/a-guide-to-flexbox/), and is really useful for laying items out in a flowing direction.

 ```css
 .container {